cccaballero/pokedex/README.md

 ## Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+>**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step and that you are using the latest nodejs LTS version (v18.16.x) before proceeding.

 ### Step 1